IM-Deane/historical-figures/README.md

 _Current Version:_ 1.0.11

-## Description: This app utilizes the MERN stack to create a small-scale social media application.
+## Description: This app utilizes the MERN stack to create a small-scale historical figures wiki site.

 Users can create an account or login using their google account.
 Once they've chosen an account option, the user can create a post that is saved in a MongoDB